 These are meant to hold flower arrangements but not, generally speaking, to contain water directly.
 Rather, they are built to contain a waterproof liner or other container.
 They won’t dissolve if they get wet, but prolonged exposure to liquid may cause deterioration or grow mold — much as if you were using a wooden container.
-There are fully waterproof materials I can print these out of, but that gives less choice of color and texture.

 This blue vase my cat is considering knocking over, holds a 3″ florist tube.